-you are always late?
+you are always late, does this indicate something negative about you?
 Are you careless, irresponsible, inconsiderate?

 not in a general sense.
 But something about the appointment you have,

 or the thing you are supposed to do is preventing you from making it a

 priority.
 And only you know what that might be.
 Therefore, only you